mnov88/enforcement/raw_data/AI_analysis/AI-prompt-very-important.md

-THIS IS THE PROMPT GIVEN TO THE AI WHICH WAS EXTRACTING THE DATA.
 # GDPR Decision Data Extraction - Question/Answer Format

 ## Instructions

 Extract facts from one GDPR/data protection authority decision.
-Output EXACTLY **73 lines** in English.
-Each line starts with "Answer N: " (where N is 1-73) and contains ONLY the allowed value.
+Output EXACTLY **77 lines** in English.
+Each line starts with "Answer N: " (where N is 1-77) and contains ONLY the allowed value.
 No extra text, no explanations, no commentary.

 **Critical rules:**
 - Answer in ENGLISH regardless of decision language